-During that time, I read “The Tending Instinct,” by Dr. Shellye Taylor who describes a pattern of behavior in women that “From an evolutionary standpoint …is a plausible account of female responses to stress.”
-She states that as social animals, women produce increased levels of oxytocin, a brain chemical that helps them feel safe & secure, after spending time in the company of other women.
-Tending & befriending includes the act of coming together to share stories, help out, empathize & sometimes mentor the young or those in need.
-Dr. Taylor goes on to build the case that women are hardwired to connect with each other and require ample opportunities to express and satisfy this instinctual need.
+In “The Tending Instinct,” Dr. Shelley Taylor describes a pattern of behavior in women that “From an evolutionary standpoint,…is a plausible account of female responses to stress.”
+She states that we are social animals who require spending time and positively interacting with others.
+We are not solitary beings.
+After spending time in the company of other women, a healthy “tending and befriending,” women produce increased oxytocin levels, a brain chemical that helps them feel safe and secure.
+Tending & befriending includes the act of coming together to share stories, help out, empathize, and sometimes mentor the young or those in need.
+Dr. Taylor builds the case that women are hardwired to connect and require ample opportunities to express and satisfy this instinctual need.

-Six months after reading this book, I walked a block & a half from my house to shop at an estate sale.
-Within 10 minutes I realized that something was very odd about this particular sale.
-It felt as if the owner had left that morning & never returned.
-I asked my neighbor if he knew the story behind the sale and he explained to me in a low voice that the owner had killed herself recently & that her daughter was sitting by the front door, managing the sale.
-It seemed as if everything she had owned was for sale; the comb that still had her hair in it, her worn-out teapot & even a 1/2 bottle of her favorite perfume.
-I decided to leave but before I turned to go, I felt pulled to walk through her bedroom to get a better understanding of why she had taken her own life.
+About six months after reading this book, a simple visit to an estate sale just a block & a half from my house would transform my life and mission.
+It didn’t take me long after arriving at the sale to realize that something felt odd about this particular sale.
+It was as if the owner had left one morning and never returned and they were now selling every single thing she had owned; the comb that still had her hair in it, her worn-out teapot and even a 1/2 bottle of her favorite perfume.
+I asked my neighbor if he knew what had happened.
+He explained to me in a low voice that the owner had killed herself recently and that the young woman sitting by the front door managing the sale was her daughter.
+Before I turned to go, I felt pulled to walk through her bedroom to understand better why she had taken her own life.
 And, there on her nightstand was a copy of “The Red Tent.”

-Her book now sits on my office shelf; reminding me that this woman might have made a different choice if there had been a red tent to go to when the world closed in on her.
-Since that day, I have worked to provide women with a safe place to come together in; my own small attempt at creating a red tent where women could reach out for help, share stories, mentoring the young & in need.
+Her book now sits on my office shelf, reminding me that this woman might have made a different choice if there had been a red tent to go to when the world closed in on her.
+Since that day, I have worked to provide women with a safe place to come together; my attempt at creating a red tent where women could reach out for help, share stories, and mentor the young and in need.
 In other words, a nurturing, healing place where they could come to tend & befriend.

-At this point in time, The Red Tent Women’s Initiative provides classes 3 days a week in our local, Pinellas County jail where female inmates come together to learn new skills, create art, benefit from guest speakers who share their wisdom; and in other words “tend & befriend”.
+The Red Tent Women’s Initiative provides classes three days a week in our local Pinellas County jail.
+Female inmates come together to learn practical new skills that aim to increase their capacity to recover from difficulties through creating art and benefitting from guest speakers who share their wisdom, and in other words, “tend & befriend.”
 In 2017, we collaborated with Pinellas Technical College allowing our instructor to open educational doors to the women who participate in jail while still incarcerated and upon release.
 The St. Petersburg Free Clinic, in collaboration with Red Tent, has generously provided a Clothing & Accessory Boutique for any woman in need to shop for free at their beautiful Baldwin Residence in St. Pete.
-We purchase bus passes through the PSTA Disadvantaged Program for any participant in need of transportation before she is released.
+We purchase bus passes through the PSTA Disadvantaged Program for any participant lacking transportation before she is released.

 We welcome your questions and support.
-Please Contact Me with any thoughts, questions, concerns or requests for more information; I’d be happy to assist you.
+Please contact me with any thoughts, questions, concerns, or requests for more information; I’d be happy to assist you.
 On behalf of the women we serve, thank you so much for your interest in the Red Tent Women’s Initiative.
-Sincerely yours, Barbara Rhode, LMFT